 - Stay home if you or your child are sick.
-Children who arrive at an Early Years Provider sick will be sent home. - If your child have been advised to shield then they should be kept at home. - Do not use public transport if you or your child are sick.
+Children who arrive at a childminders sick will be sent home. - If your child have been advised to shield then they should be kept at home. - Do not use public transport if you or your child are sick.